 Tennessee has an additional reporting requirement when the accident results in $400 or more in property damage, or causes death or physical injuries.
 In these situations, all drivers or owners of vehicles involved in the accident are required to file a report with the Tennessee Department of Safety within 20 days.

-This report is required regardless of who was at fault and in addition to any report filed by an investigating officer.
+A report is required regardless of who was at fault and in addition to any report filed by an investigating officer.
 The purpose of this report is to ensure all drivers were insured according to state law.
-Failure to file a personal accident report with the Department of Safety can result in the suspension of driver license and registrations or nonresident operating privileges of any person involved in an accident.
+Failure to file a personal accident report with the Department of Safety can result in the suspension of driver's license and registration or nonresident operating privileges of any person involved in an accident.

-How to File an Accident Report in the Tennessee
+How to File an Accident Report in Tennessee

 P.O.
 Box 945